-+ Please reference Appendix C: "Tips for Creating an Effective Presentation."
++ Please reference Appendix C: "Tips for Active Learning"

 YOUR BIO

 AzPA's CE department requests a biography of no more than 200 words.
 This bio will be used for the learning web-tool listing of programs and the introduction of the presentation.
 Due dates for bio will be noted on speaker contract.
 Please include where you went to school, degrees, certifications, and practice site(s).